 1. Backpacker Magazine

-Review: 2007 Gear Guide issue, March 2007
+Review: 2007 Gear Guide Issue, Editors of Backpacker Magazine, March 2007